iArchitSharma/Google-clone/README.md

 # Google-clone
-This repo only have html and css which I used to make Google-clone
+This repo only have HTML and CSS which I have used to make Google-clone, its just a UI not a working search engine